Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 ## The Setup

 In Cyberpunk Lore, Johnny Silverhand was cut in two by Adam Smasher.
-Spyder Murphy hit him with a ranged ai-given data slug in the hopes that he could be remade whole again.
-Spyder is already known to cope with the harsh realities of the world by living it out as if it were a game.
+Spider Murphy hit him with a ranged ai-given data slug in the hopes that he could be remade whole again.
+Spider is already known to cope with the harsh realities of the world by living it out as if it were a game.

 Imagine what the process of the data slug might look like in this context, and